 If you are sick with COVID-19, you should restrict contact with pets and other animals, just as you would for people.
 That includes avoiding petting, snuggling, being kissed or licked or sharing food.

 If possible, the CDC recommends having another member of your household care for your animals if you are sick with COVID-19.

-Since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals. https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/animals.html
+Since animals can spread other diseases to people, it’s always a good idea to wash your hands before and after being around animals. https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/animals.html